-- Reduce tire pressure by about 20%. - Set the motorcycle on a box or stand so that both wheels are raised off the ground.
-(If this cannot be done, put boards under the front and rear wheels to keep dampness away from the tire rubber.)

-- Spray oil on all unpainted metal surfaces to prevent rusting.
-Avoid getting oil on rubber parts or in the brakes. - Lubricate the drive chain and all the cables. - Remove the battery, and store it where it will not be exposed to direct sunlight, moisture, or freezing temperatures.
+- Empty the fuel system by running the engine at idle speed until the engine stalls (If left in for a long time, the fuel will break down and could clog the fuel system). - Reduce tire pressure by about 20%. - Set the motorcycle on a box or stand so that both wheels are raised off the ground.
+(If this cannot be done, put boards under the front and rear wheels to keep dampness away from the tire rubber.) - Spray oil on all unpainted metal surfaces to prevent rusting.
+Avoid getting oil on rubber parts or in the brakes. - Lubricate the drive chain and all the cables. - Remove the battery, and store it where it will not be exposed to direct sunlight, moisture, or freezing temperature.
 During storage it should be given a slow charge (one ampere or less) about once a month.
-Keep the battery well charged especially during cold weather. - Tie plastic bags over the mufflers to prevent moisture from entering. - Put a cover over the motorcycle to keep dust and dirt from collecting on it.
+Keep the battery well charged especially during cold weather. - Tie plastic bags over the mufflers to prevent moisture from entering.

+• Put a cover over the motorcycle to keep dust and dirt from accumulating on it.

-Preparation after Storage -
+Preparation after Storage